Minoru/blog.tty8.org/posts/2016-11-09-HEAD-is-not-a-version-number.markdown

 ----
 title: HEAD is not a version number
 language: english
-description: Don't use "HEAD" in your bug reports and issues because it might
+description: Don't use HEAD in your bug reports and issues because it might
     be(come) very hard to tell which commit you're referring to.
 tags: programming, thoughts
 ----